Go back

 Focus of Working Group

-The main remit of the working group is on an exchange of information, sharing of best and innovative practice and joint activities of Coimbra Group Universities in the organisation of doctoral studies and of early research careers.
-In this context, Coimbra Group Universities aim at increasing their participation in European research and education projects.
-At the same time, the expertise of the working group members is an excellent basis for possible contributions of the Coimbra Group to European policy-making relating to doctoral studies and early research careers.
+The main remit of the Working Group is on a permanent exchange of information, sharing of best and innovative practice and joint activities of CG Universities and corresponding European University Alliances in the organization of doctoral programs and support of early research careers.
+We assist CG Universities in their aim of increasing participation in European research and education projects and offer our expertise as an excellent basis for possible contributions of the Coimbra Group to European policy-making relating to doctoral studies and early research careers.

-• International collaboration and mobility in doctoral research
+• International collaboration and mobility in doctoral education and research, fostering initiatives for joint programmes and thematic doctoral networks.

 Recent highlights